Conditions + Treatments

 Growing up, I played multiple sports, including baseball, and I really enjoyed both.
 But golf and baseball seasons often overlapped.
 When I didn’t make the baseball team in 9th grade, the decision became clear—I leaned fully into golf.

 When it came time to choose a college, I initially hoped to attend Auburn, a school that’s a big part of my family’s tradition.
 But due to recruiting timelines and team needs, things didn’t work out that way.
-I signed with Mississippi State, where Coach Dusty Smith—formerly a Vanderbilt assistant—started recruiting me after I won the junior state championship.
+I signed with Mississippi State, where Coach Dusty Smith—formerly a Vanderbilt assistant—started recruiting me after I won the 7A individual title in 2017.
 The school was close to home, had great facilities, elite private courses, and most importantly, felt like the right fit for me.

 At Mississippi State, my game really developed.
 I’ve always considered myself a scrappy player—someone who leaned on short game and putting to compete, especially since I wasn’t the longest hitter.
-But in college, thanks to the SEC weight room and consistent work with my swing coach Vijay Trulio, I saw huge improvements in my ball striking and overall consistency.
+But in college, thanks to the SEC weight room and consistent work with my swing coach VJ Trolio, I saw huge improvements in my ball striking and overall consistency.

-I stayed healthy throughout college until the summer before my final year, when I started having hip pain during a qualifier in Mexico.
-Something didn’t feel right.
-I met with Dr. Benton Emblom and learned I had a 60% labral tear and hip impingement.
-I underwent hip surgery on September 18th.
+I stayed healthy throughout college and my first full season as a professional.
+In March of 2024, I started having hip pain at a PGA TOUR Americas qualifier in Mexico.
+Something didn't feel right.
+I schedule an appointment with Dr. Benton Emblom and learned that I had no labral tear at the time, but did have some hip impingement.

 Since surgery, my perspective has shifted.
 I still want to play at the highest levels—the Masters, the Ryder Cup are big dreams—but now I truly value every opportunity to play.
 I’ve realized how much I love the game and how quickly it can be taken away.
 That mindset—staying grateful while staying competitive—is what I believe will help me reach my goals.

-Currently, I’m playing in Quebec and have eight tournaments scheduled this summer.
+Currently, I’m playing on the PGA TOUR Americas and have 9 events this summer before the Korn Ferry Qualifying in the fall.
 I’m continuing to chase my dream, with a deep appreciation for the people who’ve helped me along the way, especially Dr. Emblom and Kevin Wilk.

 Golf Achievements: